 You might think it’s gross to go without washing your hair for a couple of days, but washing your hair too much can actually ruin your luscious locks.
-While it’s nice to scrub your head with sweet-smelling shampoo at the end of a day, it’s just not worth the harm it does to your hair.
+While it’s nice to scrub your head with sweet-smelling shampoo at the end of the day, it’s just not worth the harm it does to your hair.
+But, the question remains, how often should you wash your hair?

 The next time you take a shower, resist the urge to reach for your shampoo.
 Here’s why you should think twice about washing your hair on a daily basis.